jimmykurian/Reactivities/client-app/docs/app/features/home/HomePage/functions/default.md

 ## Description

 The HomePage component serves as the home page of the application.
-It displays a heading and a link to the activities page within a container.
+It displays a heading, a welcome message, and a button that links to the activities page within a container.

 ## Remarks

 This component uses the Semantic UI React library to create a styled container.
-The container includes a heading and a link that navigates to the activities page.
+The container includes a heading, a welcome message, and a button that navigates to the activities page.
+The component is styled with an inverted segment and centered text.

 ## Example